 Enter text, numbers, or dates in at least two adjacent cells, select these cells, then drag the blue box in the lower right corner to continue the series.

-Numbering rows in Google Sheets can be simplified with the right tools.
+Numbering rows in Google Sheets can be time-consuming and complex.